-Students must have an approved degree plan in order to become eligible to take the doctoral comprehensive exams.
-Detailed information about advancement to candidacy and comprehensive exams is provided in Chapter VI and VIII, respectively.
+- Students must have an approved degree plan to be eligible to take the doctoral comprehensive exam.
+Changes to an approved degree plan are also submitted via MyAdvisor. - Chapters VI and VIII provide information about advancement to candidacy and comprehensive exams.